Creating Global Connections

 - You can use global connections for extracts only.
 You cannot run a dimension export using a global connection.

-- Global connections to Oracle Cloud EPM applications support basic and OAuth2 authentication.
+- Global connections to Oracle Cloud EPM and Oracle Cloud ERP applications support basic and OAuth2 authentication.
 You must register an OAuth2 client for each global connection.
-See Using OAuth2 in Cloud EPM Applications.
+See Using OAuth2 for Application and Global Connections.

-- Global connections to Oracle Cloud ERP and Oracle Object Storage support basic authentication only.
+- Global connections to Oracle Object Storage support basic authentication and API Signing Key authentication.

 To create a global connection: